Eyoel10/Saturn-Station/README.txt

 In the "ssbuild" directory (included in OWL submission), run this command:
     python3 -m http.server -b localhost 5001

+Use this command on Windows Powershell:
+    python -m http.server -b localhost 5001

 Then go to this link:
     localhost:5001